 - St. Paul’s Community Center, Toledo, Ohio

 - National Church Residence, Columbus, Ohio

 - Uptown Business Association, Toledo, Ohio

-- Arlington By The Lake
+- Arlington By The Lake, Toledo, Ohio

-The Department of Veterans Affairs is committed to end Veteran homelessness and making sure all Veterans have access to the resources and support they have earned.
+The Department of Veterans Affairs is committed to ending Veteran homelessness and making sure all Veterans have access to the resources and support they have earned.
 Everyone who works with Veterans has a role in ensuring their success.

 Monday and Tuesday: 7:30 a.m. to 6:00 p.m.